 Try to organize your space so that you know exactly where everything is.
 Have a dedicated place for everything, particularly important items like your keys or documents.

-You can also read more about this in my post 10 things every late person needs.
+You can read more about this in my post about the 10 things every late person needs.